 In a lot of cases, it is cheaper to round up to the nearest price break than to purchase beneath it.

 For example, a $225,000 policy might end up costing more than bumping up to $250,000 because there is more competition at that level.

 Pay Annually If You Can

-Most insurance companies will offer a small discount if you pay annually.
+Most life insurance companies offer a small discount, around 3-8% if you pay annually as opposed to monthly.